What's a Good Conversion Rate? (It's Higher Than You Think)

 - Always, always keep your eye on the prize, which is making more sales or generating leads most likely to convert to sales.
 Don't let high conversion rates take precedence over lead quality or you're going to spend more qualifying leads.
 You need to find the sweet spot where everything works like a well-oiled machine.

 Now go forth confidently, young marketer, to slay competitors and wow prospects with your newfound conversion optimization knowledge.
-Give our free AdWords Grader a spin to see exactly where you're at with your current landing page strategy, then start making smarter changes that will rocket you past your competition.
+Give our free AdWords Grader a spin to see exactly where you're at with your current landing page strategy, then start making smarter changes to your PPC campaigns that will rocket you past your competition.

 And as always, if you have any questions about our data, strategy or the tips outlined above, fire away in the comments!